 False-vacancy-detections

-Those equations can be modified to equations for the probability, Pfn = 1 – PROB, of incorrect ‘non-detection’, i.e. a false-vacancy-detection.
-These are depicted in Figure 73 with the corresponding equations Eqn.
+Those equations can be modified to equations for the probability, Pfv = 1 – PROB, of incorrect ‘non-detection’, i.e. a false-vacancy-detection.
+These are depicted in Figure 71 with the corresponding equations Eqn.
 2S and Eqn.
 2M.
-(We use the notation “Pfn” for the probability of a ‘false-vacancy-detection’, and “Pfp” for the probability of a ‘false-occupancy-detection’.)
+(We use the notation “Pfv” for the probability of a ‘false-vacancy-detection’, and “Pfo” for the probability of a ‘false-occupancy-detection’.)

-Figure 76: Linear approximation to Probability of False-vacancy-detections
+Figure 74: Linear approximation to Probability of False-vacancy-detections